 Most importantly, it’s important that you consider the size of your gloves first to determine the length of your hand wraps.
 If you are currently struggling with a small pair of boxing gloves, 180-inch hand wraps might make things even worse.

-Q: How should hand wraps be cleaned?
+Q: How tight should hand wraps be?

 A: Hand wraps are easy to clean and should, in fact, be cleaned after every use.
 The good news is that most of them are machine washable.
 And the bad news?
 Most of them bleed a lot and should, therefore be washed separately from other brightly colored clothes.
 Enquire from other buyers in the reviews section if the dye washes off beforehand.